kgrid/kgrid-site/docs/integrator/activator.md

 **Activator Object Auto-Reload**

-By default the activator does not automatically reload objects but it can be configured to activate an object or implementation when it detects a change to a file on the shelf by setting this property:
+By default the activator does not automatically reload objects but it can be configured to activate an object when it detects a change to a file on the shelf by setting this property:

 ```java -jar kgrid-activator-1.1.2.jar --kgrid.activator.autoreload=true```